Skip to main content

 This section requires understanding in trigonometry maths.

-In this section, we are going to utilize sine function to build a police siren lights.
+In this section, we are going to utilize the sine function to build police siren lights.
 This subtle environmental light can add another layer of immersion to our game.

-1. Open up the Behavior tab.
+1. Open up the Behaviour tab.
 Add two number variables - MaxRange and Frequency, then set their default values to 20 and 1.5 respectively.

 Did you know...